Recently, I was sitting at my computer, when a strange notification popped up on my screen.

 Two, in fact.

-Apparently I’d just received two emails from myself, emails I thought I sent from my helpdesk.
+Apparently I’d just received two emails from myself.

 These emails were promoting an eBook we’d written, showing examples of real-life sales funnels.